 The reasoning behind this recommendation has to do with the leavening process of double-acting baking powder.
 When the double-acting baking powder is exposed to liquids, it experiences its first leavening reaction.
 The acid that is present in liquids like buttermilk can halt that leavening reaction and result in cookies that have not risen adequately.

 Baking soda does change the appearance of your cookies.
 Expect a cookie that’s a lighter color than usual.
-It may not puff or rise as much either.
+It may puff or rise less too.

 How To Make Cookies Without Baking Powder